davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

   List directory contents to verify that the `cs240-lab-cmdline/` directory is fully restored.

-- This concludes the lab.
-You may delete the entire `cs240-lab-cmdline` directory structure and the `tar.gz` file if you wish.
+- You may delete the entire `cs240-lab-cmdline` directory structure and the `tar.gz` file if you wish.

+- This concludes the lab, and you should understand basic navigation and file manipulation in the shell.